beginning june 20, we will be on the following schedule until further notice

 Bicycles, Skateboards, and Scooters

-For your safety, and to protect our plants, please stay on the designated paved pathways and patio areas.
+For your safety, and to protect our plants, please stay on the designated paved pathways, patio, and plaza areas.

 Do not walk or step in mulched or planted garden beds.